Protecting Social Security, Medicare, Medicaid: The Keys to the 2024 Election

 The father of US neoliberalism

-This makes Social Security the common political thread that provides a financial benefit, and in many cases, an essential economic lifeline to millions of Americans regardless of party, race, age, income or social status.
+This makes Social Security the common political thread that provides a financial benefit and, in many cases, an essential economic lifeline to millions of Americans regardless of party, race, age, income, or social status.

 This is why we do not see one financial services firm running ads that encourage elected officials to protect this essential retirement benefit, even though every financial professional knows that without Social Security millions would be pushed into poverty in their old age.

 It has been his way since the Social Security benefit was introduced in 1935 by the progressive democratic administration of Franklin D. Roosevelt as part of the profoundly populist New Deal set of policies that helped lift the U.S. out of the Great Depression and its economic aftermath (1929 to 1941.)
-These policies made the country financial secure enough to allow it to reach unprecedented levels of industrial productivity to defeat the Axis in World War II.
+These policies made the country financially secure enough to allow it to reach unprecedented levels of industrial productivity to defeat the Axis in World War II.

 The Old Smear Campaign Against Social Security

 This is an old canard from the Republican playbook, one that wants to erase all programs that stem from the New Deal.
-But given the partisan gains experienced by the Republicans in recent weeks, it is surprising why McConnell and his party want to publicly attack these popular medical and financial benefits programs weeks before a crucial mid-term election that will determine who controls Congress.
+However, given the partisan gains experienced by the Republicans in recent weeks, it is surprising why McConnell and his party want to publicly attack these popular medical and financial benefits programs weeks before a crucial mid-term election that will determine who controls Congress.

 (Video of Ronald Reagan on Social Security)